Football clubs

 Northiam 75 FC emblem

-Northiam 75 were named so to avoid any liability for the debts amassed by the previous club.
-The club entered two teams into the Eastbourne & Hastings League, with the firsts moving to the East Sussex League in 1981.
+Northiam 75 were formed in 1975, with the name chosen to avoid liability for debts left by the previous club.
+They entered two sides into the Eastbourne & Hastings League, with the first team moving to the East Sussex League in 1981.

-The firsts have since reached the Premier Division on three occasions, the most recent being ahead of the 2018-19 season after a runners up finish to Bexhill AAC.
+The first team has since reached the Premier Division on three occasions, most recently in 2018–19 following a runners‑up finish behind Bexhill AAC.

-Neil Ruddock made a cameo appearance for the second team in 2006; Razors wife Leah is the grand-daughter of one the clubs founders Fred Francis, who has the Fred Francis Memorial Trophy named after him which is competed for annually by the first and second teams.
+Former professional player Neil “Razor” Ruddock made a cameo appearance for the second team in 2006.
+His wife Leah is the granddaughter of club founder Fred Francis, after whom the Fred Francis Memorial Trophy is named and contested annually by the first and second teams.

-See also: An article by David Bauckham on his website covering the history of both Northiam clubs.
+See also: David Bauckham' article covering the history of both Northiam clubs.

 Old Town Lions